TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ```

-The main file defines how big the user interface window will be
+The main file defines how big the user interface window will be.
 ```
 winsize = str(windowX) + 'x' + str(windowY) + '+-10+0'